intel/llvm/sycl/doc/extensions/IntelGPU/IntelGPUDeviceInfo.md

 **NOTE**: Khronos(R) is a registered trademark and SYCL(TM) is a trademark of the Khronos Group, Inc.

-An internal team at Intel has requested a new device descriptors to provide access to low-level hardware details about Intel GPU devices.
+New device descriptors will be added to provide access to low-level hardware details about Intel GPU devices.
 This information will be useful to developers tuning specifically for those devices.

 This proposal details what is required to provide this information as a SYCL extensions.